 - Immigration and Nationality Act (INA)'s labor standards are enforced by the Wage and Hour Division.
 It applies to aliens having an authorized work permit in the U.S under selected non-immigrant visa programs such as H-1B, H-1B1, H-1C, and H2A.

 - The Occupational Safety and Health Administration (OSHA) administers the Occupational Safety and Health (OSH) Act.

-- OSHA or OSHA-approved state programs regulate safety and health conditions in many private as well as public sector employers.
-It's mandatory for the OSH Act covered employers to comply with all the OSHA promulgated regulations, along with the safety and health standards.
+- OSHA or OSHA-approved state programs regulate safety and health conditions in many private and public sector employers.
+It's mandatory for the OSH Act-covered employers to comply with all the OSHA promulgated regulations and safety and health standards.

-- Employers will have to ensure that their employees work in a free from "identified, serious workplace hazards".
+- Employers must ensure their employees work free from "identified, serious workplace hazards."

 - OSHA enforces the law via regular workplace inspections and investigations.